Kristen has fished for a living. Her Dad was jealous.

 If you like our office, you’ll love the solutions Kristen will find to your legal problems.

-Kristen is a founding executive board member of the Connecticut Bar Association’s LGBT Section.
+Kristen is a graduate of the Quinnipiac University School of Law and the Honors Program at the University of Connecticut, and also studied Irish, European, international and comparative law at Trinity College in Dublin.
+She is a founding executive board member of the Connecticut Bar Association’s LGBT Section.
 In 2013, she was a panelist at the Connecticut Bar Association symposium “Supreme Change: The Legal Landscape After Windsor,” speaking on the practical implications of the Windsor decision on LGBT clients in practice areas including immigration, family law, tax, and estate planning.

 Kristen is an original board member of Night Fall.
 She devotes the majority of her pro bono legal work to local arts organizations.